 Bigfoot RV stopped making some camper models in 2008 when it closed that haven’t been resurrected.
 But there are still a few floating around that you might be lucky enough to spot at a campsite.
 Here are a few options to snag an older model.

 While Bigfoot has said they’ll never bring back their motorhome, it was available for a while.
-These motorhomes were wide-bodied and spacious.
+These motorhomes were wide and roomy.
 They ranged in length from 24.8 feet to 29.8 feet.

 These motorhomes boasted the patented Fibercore Wall System.
 This system, unique to Bigfoot motorhomes, provided superior insulation.